Simple Simpson: Plot

 Yet the next day at the power plant, Homer cannot cope with Mr. Burns's bullying of him and his co-workers.
 After imagining a conversation with pies, Homer decides to be Pie Man one last time to get back at Burns.
 After pieing him, Homer tries to run off, but falls asleep on a couch right behind Burns and Smithers, who capture and expose him.
 Burns promptly blackmails Homer to be his "personal hitman", to pie those that Burns hates, or else be ratted out to the police and forced to do community service.

 After pieing himself and later a Girl Scout selling cookies, Homer is tasked by Burns to pie Tibetan Buddhism spiritual teacher, the Dalai Lama (as according to Burns "all his talk of peace and love is honking off my Red Chinese masters").
 Appearing at the Lama's gathering, Homer sees Lisa is present and is stuck between breaking his promise to her and Burns' threat.
 Just as he prepares to pie the Lama, Homer stops and decides to reveal himself as the Pie Man.
 However, no one believes Homer is the Pie Man, even at his own insistence, due to their own stupidity, believing that Pie Man had other powers including the power to talk to animals and spit acid.
 Lisa then tells Homer that he had created a hero that he himself could not live up to.
 Agreeing, Homer takes Lisa home, relieved that he is finally free from Burns' control.

 That night, Marge admits that she also knew Homer was the Pie Man, saying it was clearly him in that suit.
 Homer then stands on the roof, declaring that the Pie Man will return to help people who get mistreated, along with his new sidekick, The Cupcake Kid (Bart).
 Marge then asks them to clean out the gutters since they are already up on the roof, much to their irritation.

+Production

+Actress Nichelle Nichols appeared as herself.